Azure-Samples/app-service-msi-servicebus-dotnet/README.md

 ## Summary
 The web app was successfully able to send and receive data on your Service Bus Namespace using your developer account during development, and using MSI when deployed to Azure, without any code change between local development environment and Azure.
 As a result, you did not have to explicitly create and handle a Service Bus shared access key to authenticate to and call Service Bus.
 You do not have to worry about renewing the MSI's credentials either, since MSI takes care of that.

+## Troubleshooting

+Please see the [troubleshooting section](https://docs.microsoft.com/en-us/azure/key-vault/service-to-service-authentication#appauthentication-troubleshooting) of the AppAuthentication library documentation for troubleshooting of common issues.